quentinsf/IMAPdedup/README.md

 If you have messages *without* a Message-ID header, or you don't trust it, there's an option (-c) to use a checksum of the To, From, Subject, Date, Cc & Bcc fields instead.

 And if you want to add the Message-ID, if it exists, into this checksum, add the '-m' option as well.
+I'd recommend this in general, because some (foolish) automated systems can send you multiple messages within a single second, with different contents but the same headers. (e.g. "Subject: Your post has just been published!")

 ## Trying it out